kennythexu/kennythexu/_posts/2017-06-09-mobile-payments.md

 Welp, I feel like I'm advertising something at this point, so I'll stop.
+But like the famous electronic duo, Daft Punk, says,